Middle Eastern and Islamic Studies (2018 - 2020)

 MEIS-UA 757 Identical to COLIT-UA 757.
 Halim.
 4 points.

 Topics: “imaginative geography”; Greek versus Barbarian; the Hajj; Orientalism, Occidentalism, and ethnography; transnationalism in relation to class and gender; tourism; migrant workers; and exile and narratives of return.
-Representations of travel in different times and places.
+Representations of travel in different genres and contexts.

 Topics in Modern Middle Eastern Culture